-The Starlight Theater is renown in Kansas City for its outdoor performances from spring to fall, and is one of only two other self-producing outdoor theaters in the United States.
+The Starlight Theatre is a Kansas City fixture for its outdoor performances from spring to fall, and is one of only two other self-producing outdoor theaters in the United States.
 When the Starlight Theater renovated its facade, Zahner provided its copper roof, installed as a mill-finish red copper.
 Zahner also completed the Theater’s donor’s circle, a ceiling artwork by Dierk Van Keppel.

 13).
 Winds of Aphrodite